dribdat/docs/docs/about.md

 For general information, visit [our website](https://dribd.at).

-_&gt; Do you have people mentoring new contributors and actively helping them to get on board of the project?_
+### _Do you have people mentoring new contributors and actively helping them to get on board of the project?_

 Oleg and other people with experience in using the platform are available via various community channels to new users of dribdat.
 We regularly mentor new users in getting started.
 There is also a hosted version of the platform which we can set up to get hackathons going quickly.
 And a reasonably [active forum](https://forum.schoolofdata.ch/t/make-the-most-of-hackathon-season/167).

-_&gt; Does your project undertake specific efforts to make sure, that people regardless of ethnicity, gender, etc. can contribute and participate in the project?
+### _Does your project undertake specific efforts to make sure, that people regardless of ethnicity, gender, etc. can contribute and participate in the project?
 Does your project for example have a Code of Conduct or is it in general open and friendly to all human beings?
 Please explain the current situation._

 The [Hack Code of Conduct](https://hackcodeofconduct.org/), which we have applied to events for the past 3 years, is now in dribdat by default to help facilitate inclusive events.

-_&gt; Please describe the business case of your project._
+### _Please describe the business case of your project._

 There are hackathons happening all over the world every weekend.
 Countless more collaborative online "hacking" events happen every day in companies, institutions and the civil society.
 Each of them generates interest, activity, networking and new initiatives.
 While several hackathon platforms contend to "lead the market", we are one of a handful of open source alternatives, most notably [HackDash](https://github.com/impronunciable/hackdash/) and [Sparkboard](https://github.com/sparkboard/sparkboard) - which operate in a SaaS model.

 Please visit our [OpenCollective](https://opencollective.com/dribdat), where we are currently focusing our fundraising and transparent budgeting.

-_&gt; How relevant is your project in regard to a commercial use?_
+### _How relevant is your project in regard to a commercial use?_

 Currently we accept sponsoring and distribute it within the project, but do not charge a licensing fee of any kind.
 There is a strong, recurrent interest from companies in using dashboards similar to this one for tracking internal activities above and beyond hackathon-type events.
 Several commercial models come to mind: the original motivation for the project came out of a hackathon sponsored by Swisscom, a company that champions innovation culture.
 We are inspired us to pursue an organic and grassroots business model that benefits a wide variety of "start-up" initiatives.

-_&gt; This project is important to the world because...._
+### _This project is important to the world because...._

 Hackathons have become a useful instrument to see critically beyond the veil of pragmatic utility in Information Technologies, and have been embraced by the most disruptive companies and organisations around the world as a vehicle for positive change.
 By imbuing a software project with the ethics and values of hackathons, we can scale these experiments from our local community to many other corners of the world and many domains of creative collaboration.

-_&gt; If this project stops its development and ceases to exist, this would be the impact..._
+### _If this project stops its development and ceases to exist, this would be the impact..._

 We wouldn't have our own platform to hack the meta-side of hackathons, and that would be a shame.
 We could go back to using wikis and repo organisations, with all the constraints and loss of user friendliness that entails.

-_&gt; Do you have any usage metrics you can provide which show how succesful your project is? (downloads, visits on website, registered users, etc.)_
+### _Do you have any usage metrics you can provide which show how succesful your project is? (downloads, visits on website, registered users, etc.)_

 In addition to the low thousands of user accounts and hundreds of projects across the different installations (these are visible to administrators in the dashboard), many dribdat instances have "open analytics": scroll down to the bottom of the page (for example, on hack.opendata.ch) and click Analytics.